 The traditional Iranian bazaar is a roofed complex of shops, passageways, caravanserais, bathhouses, and squares.
 It is not limited to business and commercial acts, it is a place for relationships.
-It is a place that provides the opportunity for the individuals to discuss and exchange opinions.
+It is a place that provides the opportunity for individuals to discuss and exchange opinions.
 In fact, bazaars are for commercial, social, cultural, religious, and political activities.
-For Iranians, bazaar looks like Piazaa for the Europeans and Hiroba for the Japanese.
-Not only does Iran embrace traditional bazaars as a roofed complex of shops and passageways, but also it embraces great malls and modern bazaars as the more entertaining parts of the major Iranian cities.
-Bazaar is the heart of Iranian city leading to the urban growth and it has provided strong social and physical network constructed through ages.
+For Iranians, the bazaar looks like Piazaa for the Europeans and Hiroba for the Japanese.
+Not only does Iran embrace traditional bazaars as roofed complexes of shops and passageways, but also it embraces great malls and modern bazaars as the more entertaining parts of the major Iranian cities.
+Bazaar is the heart of Iranian cities leading to urban growth and it has provided a strong social and physical network constructed through the ages.

 The word ‘bazaar’ has a very long history and its use in Iranian towns and cities may date back to 300 B.C.
 (Kermani & Luiten, 2009).
-The origin of the term bazaar refers to the ancient Persian word Wazar.
+The origin of term bazaar refers to the ancient Persian word Wazar.
 It is defined as a place for trade with two rows of shops connected to each other by a vaulted roof.
 Bazaar is also one of the most prominent socio-spatial systems of Iranian cities.
-Bazaar is one of the main factors of spatial organization in Iran and it is impossible to define the main body of the city especially in the traditional cities without it.
+Bazaar is one of the main factors of spatial organization in Iran and it is impossible to define the main body of the city, especially in traditional cities without it.

-Fantastic architecture, great construction, long history, and amazing people are all combined together to create a mesmerizing atmosphere in bazaars of Iran.
+Fantastic architecture, great construction, long history, and amazing people are all combined together to create a mesmerizing atmosphere in the bazaars of Iran.
 Each city has its own bazaar; however, some of the bazaars are well known either for their perfect architecture or their strategic location.

 To have such a perfect experience and to purchase priceless handicrafts as souvenirs, travel to Iran and visit the best bazaars in Iran.